todor-savov/visits/README.md

 ### 1. Create a new PHP class inside Sources/Visits (e.g., MyNewSource.php), if the source will be used for visit stats.

-### 2. Implement a getVisits() method inside that class.
+### 2. Implement a getVisits() and getName() methods inside that class.

-### 3. Register the new source in the controller handling this type of data - e.g.VisitsController.php.
+### 3. Register the new source in the controller handling this type of data - e.g. VisitsController.php.

 Example: Adding a New Data Source